 - Make it crystal clear that you don’t see this as their fault, but as something bad that happened between you.

 - If the relationship is important and the repair isn’t going well, consider seeing a therapist to help you work through this difficult passage together.
 A family or couples counselor is well trained to help people deal with these kinds of issues, and you don’t have to be a couple, or even related, to benefit from relationship counseling.
-You can find a good therapist at www.GoodTherapy.org.
+Ask around or look for a good therapist online at www.GoodTherapy.org.